dado3212/hitman-hash-reversal/README.md

     b.
 MRTN -> pull names out
     c.
 MRTR
 2. LINE -> trivial futzing, need JSON extraction working correctly for localization files
+3. WBNK -> should be able to crack the last one

 ### TBLU